krzychna33/szyfrowanie_v2/docs/lab_sha/results.md

 random excursion (variant) test is approximately = 96 for a sample size = 100 binary sequences.

-The minimum pass rate for the random excursion (variant) test is undefined.
+The minimum pass rate for the random excursion (variant) test is approximately = 8 for a sample size = 9 binary sequences.

 For further guidelines construct a probability table using the MAPLE program provided in the addendum section of the documentation.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ```

 ### Wyniki dla pliku zeros_sha3.bit